Cycling Independence Pass, Colorado -- Route from Aspen is a US 100 Bike Climb.

 Ride 15.8 miles gaining 4,128’ to 12,095’ at 4.8% average grade.

 The scenery that I could see along the climb was wonderful and the rock formations were interesting, making this a gorgeous climb.
-Photos provided by PJAMM contributors confirms that Independence Pass during good weather is a gorgeous bike climb.
+Photos provided by PJAMM contributors confirm that Independence Pass during good weather is a gorgeous bike climb.

-Fall colors - Independence Pass
+Fall colors along the Independence Pass climb.

-Pond just before start of climb
+Pond just before start of climb.

-While the road is a wide highway there is minimal shoulder and moderate highway traffic with some sheer drop offs over guardrails towards the top - chilling for someone with height issues such as I. You will get a very good sense of the climb by viewing our YouTube video.
+While the road is a wide highway there is minimal shoulder and moderate highway traffic with some sheer drop-offs over guardrails towards the top -- chilling for someone with height issues such as I. You will get a very good sense of the climb by viewing our YouTube video.

 Looking across and up to the grade and sheer cliff side.

 Looking down from the sheer cliff to the roadway below.